Stormix/TheVault/README.md

 *Still a WIP since I need to migrate all my notes from OneNote.*

-An obsidian vault with all my notes .
+An obsidian vault with all my notes.
 Keeping it public in case it could help other people.

 P.S:
- - I just start using Obsidian recently, so I don't have a lot of notes and the structure will definitely change.
+ - I just started using Obsidian recently, so I don't have a lot of notes and the structure will definitely change.
- - The repo is updated automatically by the obsidian-git plugin, so the commits won't be that meaningfull.
+ - The repo is updated automatically using the obsidian-git plugin, so commits won't be that meaningful.

 ## To do